 There’s also seasonal spikes – cold and flu season as an example.
 What’s your plan to handle those spikes?

-How many numbers would you be provisioning into your call center software?
+How many numbers would you be provisioning into your amazon connect contact center software?

 For heavy outbound calling (like we do), you need to have a bank of phone numbers that’s proportionate to the number of agents that dial out and the number of calls they make per day.